DerLinne/core-platform/00_documents/Admin-guides/INSTALL.md

 The deployment is done via Ansible, using the Helm chart [frost-server](https://github.com/FraunhoferIOSB/FROST-Server/tree/master/helm/frost-server).

-To deploy FROST Server, simply run the Ansible playbook `deploy_frost_playbook.yml` from within the ACN.
+To deploy FROST Server, simply run the Ansible playbook `deploy_frost_playbook.yml`.
 This will deploy FROST Server in the K8s namespace _frost-server_.

 ```
-cd ~/data-platform-k8s/03_setup_k8s_platform
+cd 03_setup_k8s_platform

 ansible-playbook -i inventory deploy_frost_playbook.yml
 ```

-After a view minutes the deployment should be finished.

 You can than reach FROST Server with this URL: http://frost.your.domain:30888/FROST-Server/